Equestrian Needs Ltd

 It is great to know that with improved care and medical treatment, horses are living longer.
 We asked our Facebook Fans to tell us about their older equines.
 Some owned horses in their 20's but many had horses in their 30's and some even in their 40's.
 Read what they had to say by clicking here.

-We recognise that sometimes circumstances do not allow you to continue caring for your older horse or pony and Veteran Horse Welfare can offer guidance and assistance in considering alternatives.
+We recognize that sometimes circumstances do not allow you to continue caring for your older horse or pony and Veteran Horse Welfare can offer guidance and assistance in considering alternatives.
 Click here for more information.

 Making the Decision